TnTech-ECE/CapstoneStarterRepo/Documentation/Experimentation/Camera Software - Testing Priority Statuses.md

 #### Final Thoughts
 <!-- Were constraints met? -->
-The contraint being tested was met, and although the testing seemed arbitrary for a fully software system, the performance of the priority status is very important to the system.
+The contraint being tested was met.